rvda/axxesjs-workshop/src/exercises/exercises.md

 ### Exercise 12
     - We want to be able to navigate back to the home component now.
     - The content component has a button that should navigate back to the home component.
 Update the navigate function in the router.
+    - Don't forget to update the url in the browser.

 ### Exercise 13
     - Now we want to be able to navigate to the participant component by clicking the anchor element.